By Chet Yarbrough

 Slowly, a picture of Thomas Sutpen develops with the introduction of new characters that explain their versions of how Thomas Sutpen became the patriarch of a hundred square miles of Mississippi territory.

 Sutpen is the American Dream.
 He rises from poverty to become rich.
 He owns land.
 He lives in a mansion.
 He is a brave soldier.
-He is the father of sons that could carry a legend into the future.
+He is the father of sons that could carry his legend into the future.
 He seems like George Washington but with sons.
-In truth, Sutpen is more of a hedonistic patriarch like Fyodor Pavolovich, the father in Dostoyevsky’s “Brothers Karamazov”.
+In truth, Sutpen is more of a hedonistic patriarch like Fyodor Pavolovich, the father murdered in Dostoyevsky’s “Brothers Karamazov”.
 Sutpen has no moral conviction.
 He batters men and women to gain wealth and progeny without love or remorse because he is an amoral man with a plan.

 Sutpen fights for the love of fighting.
 He is brave beyond fear because he sees fear in others and understands how that fear makes him invincible.
 But, Sutpen’s blindness to morality sows seeds for his defeat.
 Becoming a part of society, before the civil war, Sutpen marries his way into wealth in the West Indies but finds, after marriage, that his wife is part black.
 His meager education tells him that a drop of black blood will get in the way of his future.
 He abandons his Haitian’ family, after his wife bares a son, Charles Bon.